goFrendiAsgard/zaruba/docs/configuration.md

 ## ZARUBA_SCRIPTS

 Location of globally-available scripts.
 If you have many locations, you can use colons as separators.

-For example:
+Example:

 ```bash
 ZARUBA_SCRIPTS=${HOME}/coffee-maker/index.zaruba.yaml:${HOME}/my-organization/index.zaruba.yaml`)